mdibl/pipeline-prep/pre_index_datasets/README.md

 ```
 This layout makes it easy to write an automation that generates the above structure whenever
-the external source releases a new version
+the external source releases a new version.

 ### Genomes
 ### Transcriptomes